Buharu/RPA_Training_Tutorials/README.md

 * Try-Catch
 * Assign

+## Main_Extract_arrow_indicator_NSE_website
+Use case

+Build the automation to accomplish the following tasks:

+The process will navigate to the NSE website, extract the Sensex points, and retrieve the arrow indicator (red or green) to demonstrate the functionalities of:
+- UiExplorer,
+- Property Explorer
+- Get Attribute.

+Once the robot has read the values and arrow indication, it'll write the details to the Excel report.

+Activities used:
+* Use Application/Browser
+* Get Attribute
+* Log Message
+* Get Text
+* Excel Process Scope
+* Use Excel File
+* Find First/Last Data Row
+* If
+* Write Cell

+Methods used:
+* Sheet
+* Cell
+* ToString
+* Contains

 ## Main_Output_Methods_and_Output_Activities
 In this sequence I will use previous sequence, "Input Methods and Input activities.xaml" and I will add functionallity for extraction transaction numbers from Double UI.
 For every transaction added in the Double UI, I will extract the "transaction no" and insert in the excel file to the corespondent row